 This book describes six years’ rooking throughout the UK, with brief excursions to mainland Europe.
 Read it, and you will never think of crows as boring again.

 As he becomes more familiar with their habits, Cocker comes up with a number of hypotheses about his beloved rooks.
-Occasionally, these hypotheses might seem a little odd, but I see no harm in that.
-What’s the point of studying a species if you don’t describe what you think it is you’re seeing?
-We’ve all been there.
+Occasionally, these hypotheses might seem a little odd, but I see no harm in that: we’ve all been there.